Paul Simpson (footballer)

-Paul David Simpson (born 26 July 1966) is an English former professional footballer who is the assistant manager of the Jamaica senior national team.
+Paul David Simpson (born 26 July 1966) is an English football manager and former professional player.
 He has been a coach and manager at several English clubs and was manager of the England team that won the FIFA Under-20s World Cup in South Korea in 2017.

 Playing career

 Manchester City

 At the age of 15, Simpson moved from Carlisle to Manchester in order to begin his playing career as a schoolboy at Manchester City.

 He made his senior debut aged 16, on 2 October 1982 in a 3–2 win against Coventry City, making three senior appearance in total in the 1982/83 season.
 After the club were relegated and new manager Billy McNeill arrived, Simpson, along with John Beresford, was briefly loaned out to Irish club Finn Harps to gain more experience.
 He scored 3 goals in 9 total appearances at Finn Park.

 He returned during the final stages of 1984–85 campaign and enjoyed a run of games as he scored 6 times in just 10 appearances as City won promotion from the Second Division.
 He was a regular member of the first team in the 1985–86 season and scored nine First Division goals as City survived their first season back in the top flight, although they were relegated a year later.

 He won five caps for the England under-21 team during his spell at Maine Road, adding to three caps at under-18 level.
 His U21 debut came on 26 March 1986 as a substitute against Denmark on his home ground.
 He also played in the 1987 Toulon Tournament, during which he scored.